jazzband/django-nose/README.rst

   this automatically.

-It's also possible that you have ``post_save`` signal handlers which create additional database rows. ``FastFixtureTestCase`` isn't yet smart enough to notice this and clean up after it, so you'll have to go back to plain old ``TestCase`` for now.
+It's also possible that you have ``post_save`` signal handlers which create additional database rows while loading the fixtures. ``FastFixtureTestCase`` isn't yet smart enough to notice this and clean up after it, so you'll have to go back to plain old ``TestCase`` for now.

 Exempting A Class From Bundling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~